 ACCA operates under the direction of a five-member Board of Directors.
-The Board of Directors is responsible for carrying out provisions of the contract which include, but are not limited to, state-mandated provisions regarding student population, curriculum, academic goals, performance standards and admission standards.
-The Board of Directors controls ACCA's one instructional/support facility staffed by 5 non-certified staff members and 4 certificated full time teaching personnel who provide services to 98 students.
+The Board of Directors is responsible for carrying out provisions of the contract which, include, but are not limited to, state-mandated provisions regarding student population, curriculum, academic goals, performance standards and admission standards.
+The Board of Directors controls ACCA's one instructional/support facility staffed by five non-certified staff members, one certificated full time principal, four certificated full time teaching personnel and two certificated part time related service providers who provide services to 110 students.